 Mulled wine is the hot beverage of choice at Christmas Markets

 €1 holiday deposit on holidays with Aer Lingus flights booked 10+ weeks in advance

 Top European Christmas Markets

 There are dozens of magical Christmas Markets in Europe that you can visit this winter.
 Whether you want to visit one of Europe’s capital cities or go off-the-beaten-track, there’s always a new Christmas Market for you to explore.
 These are our customer’s favourite Christmas Market destinations:

 - Berlin: Berlin, the German capital, is a fantastic city to experience the magic of a Christmas Market.
 Large to small, it has over 70 Christmas Markets for you to spend your days and evenings perusing.
 The largest market is Christmas Magic at the Gendarmenmarkt.
-Berlin’s Christmas Markets start around the 23rd of November and finish on the 27th of December.
+Berlin’s Christmas Markets start around the 17th of November and finish around the 15th of January.

 - Prague: Between Christmas Markets at the Old Town Square, St. Wenceslas Square and Prague Castle, you won’t be short of stalls to check out.
 There are plenty of festive activities to complement the market experience like tree lighting ceremonies, concerts, plays and petting zoos.
-Prague’s Christmas Markets start around the 28th of November and finish on the 23rd of December.
+This year, Prague’s Christmas Markets start around the 2nd of December and finish on the 6th January.

 Click&Go Christmas Market Recommendations